Home/Vegetables/Oldman Saltbush

 Frequently Asked Questions (FAQ)

-While generally safe, individuals with specific health conditions should consult a healthcare provider.
+While generally safe, those with sodium sensitivity or allergies should consult a healthcare provider before consumption.

-Store in a cool, dry place or refrigerate to maintain freshness.
+Store dried leaves in an airtight container in a cool, dark place to maintain freshness.